DEXExchange/tronsr-template/SERVER_CONFIGURATION.md

 Server location:

-Multiple IP's (IPs also may vary at times besides mainnet witness based node)
+Multiple IP's (IPs also may vary at times besides main-net witness based node)

-Bare metal server buildout is located in private undisclosed locations to ensure security always upon further developments of the witness node buildouts and exchange datas upon the in-house machines.
+Bare metal server buildout is located in private undisclosed locations to ensure security always upon further developments of the witness node build-outs and exchange datas upon the in-house machines.

 Further in-house exchange buildout overview of back end coding functionality: